Gol

 promote focus

-In addition to finding ways to support the emotional and mental roadblocks that could chip away at one's motivation, I also wanted to give users a way to plan and organize their goals that made achieving goals feel feasible and less overwhelming.
+In addition to finding ways to support the emotional & mental roadblocks that could chip away at one's motivation, I also wanted to give users a way to plan & organize their goals that made achieving goals feel feasible & less overwhelming.
 After reading up on psychology-based methodology around goal-setting, I decided to pursue a framework of breaking goals into smaller steps to encourage consistent action.
+Beyond the structural approach, I also planned to provide users with a library of motivational exercises to support their journey when willpower alone wasn't enough.

 Before